 Murtaza Taj earned his Ph.D. and M.Sc. degrees in Electronic Engineering and Computer Science from the Queen Mary University of London (QMUL), United Kingdom, in 2009 and 2005, respectively.
 Currently, he is an Assistant Professor at LUMS.
 He is also an adjunct faculty at the Ontario Tech University, Canada.
 His research interests lie in the area of Computer Vision, Graphics and Image Processing.
 In particular, he is interested in detection and tracking of object in 2D and 3D scenes and in automatic generation of 3D models from raw point cloud data.
 He is a director of two research groups at LUMS: Computer Vision and Graphics Lab and Technology for People Initiative (TPI).

-Aisha Ali graduated from LUMS with a bachelor’s degree in computer science, specialising in Human Computer Interaction (HCI).
+Aisha Ali graduated from LUMS with a bachelor's degree in computer science, specialising in Human Computer Interaction (HCI).
 Her areas of interest include UI and UX design, graphic design, linguistics and art history.
 She is credited for the design of this website and its logo.
-Currently, she divides her time between working as Dr. Nadhra Khan’s research assistant and learning the traditional arts of miniature painting and manuscript illumination.
+Currently, she divides her time between working as Dr. Nadhra Khan's research assistant and learning the traditional arts of the book including miniature painting, manuscript illumination, and calligraphy.

-Amjad Ali Mughal is a graphic designer in the Computer Vision & Graphics Lab at LUMS.
+Amjad Ali Mughal is a graphic designer in the Computer Vision and Graphics Lab at LUMS.
 His areas of expertise are photogrammetry, photography, designing and modelling, virtual tours and laser scanning.
 He has been working with Dr. Taj as his research assistant on several national and international projects.
-The panotour and 3D models as well as some of Princess Bamba Collection photographs on this website are examples of his skills and proficiency in these fields.
+The panotour and the 3D models on this website, as well as some of the Princess Bamba Collection photographs, are examples of his skills and proficiency in these fields.